strnadaljaz/RaylibDinoDash/README.md

 # DinoMeteorJump

-A simple yet fun game where your dinosaur jumps over meteors.
+A simple yet fun game where your dinosaur jumps to avoid meteors approaching from the right.
 The game is written in C++ and uses the [raylib](https://www.raylib.com/) library for graphics rendering and input processing.

 ## Features

-- Control a dinosaur running through the desert.
+- Control a dinosaur to jump over incoming meteors.
-- Avoid falling meteors by jumping over them.
+- Avoid meteors coming from the right to prevent collision.
 - Aim to survive as long as possible and achieve a high score.

 ## Table of Contents